What does SBCC require of students in order to process an alternative loan?

-My federal student loan doesn’t cover my full cost of education and expenses.
+My federal student loan from FAFSA doesn’t cover my full cost of education and expenses.
 Are there any other loans available to me?

 - Most commonly these loans are referred to as alternative loans, educational loans, or private loans.